elfrances/whatsOnFulGaz/README.md

 # whatsOnFulGaz
-A simple command-line tool similar in functionality to the web applet https://whatsonfulgaz.com, but intended to be used mostly in unattended batch mode.
+FulGaz is a popular multi-platform virtual cycling app.
+At the time of this writing, its library includes more than 2,000 routes in 56 different countries.
+A companion web applet https://whatsonfulgaz.com is used to browse the route library.  whatsOnFulGaz is a simple command-line tool similar in functionality to the web applet, but intended to be used mostly in unattended batch mode.
 The tool has the following features:

 1. It can generate a comma-separated-value (CSV) file that can then be viewed with Excel, LibreOfice Calc, or any other spreadsheet app.
 The CSV file has an entry (row) for each matching ride, which includes the most relevant data about the ride: e.g. contributor, country, length, elevation gain, etc.